League of Legends in esports: 2022–2024: Return to touring, Korean resurgence, and influencer teams

 Around this time, teams associated with online influencers began to surface.
 One example is Disguised, a team formed by content creator Jeremy Wang, also known as Disguised Toast.
-The team competed in the North American Challengers League (NACL) in 2023 before being selected as a guest team for the 2025 competitive season.
-In late 2024, former professional player and caster Marc "Caedrel" Lamont, who began full-time streaming in 2023, formed Los Ratones, a team that currently competes in EMEA Masters.
+The team competed in the North American Challengers League (NACL) in 2023 before being selected as a guest team for the 2025 competitive season in the LTA and in the following year for the LCS.
+In late 2024, former professional player and caster Marc "Caedrel" Lamont, who began full-time streaming in 2023, formed Los Ratones, a team that competed in EMEA Masters and the LEC.

 The 2024 World Championship was the most-watched event in esports history, with nearly 7 million peak viewers.

 In 2024, Korean team Gen.G would win its first international title, that being the 2024 Mid-Season Invitational.
 Meanwhile, T1 would win back-to-back world championships for the first time since 2016, with Faker winning his fifth world title and second Finals MVP honors.
+In between MSI and Worlds, League of Legends was included in the Esports World Cup, a multi-title tournament series held primarily in Riyadh, Saudi Arabia, for the first time; it was the first non-Riot major tournament since the Intel Extreme Masters Season XI World Championship in 2017.
+The inaugural EWC tournament for the game was won by T1 over the LPL's Top Esports.

 The same year also saw a major announcement from Riot Games in a blog post entitled "LoL Esports: Building Towards A Brighter Future", that a new split structure and competitive calendar would be introduced starting with the 2025 competitive season, which includes a three-split structure for all Tier 1 leagues, and a third international competition later known as the First Stand Tournament.
 The announcement also unveiled plans to merge the LCS, CBLOL and LLA into a Pan-American league that would begin play in 2025, which would eventually be known as the League of Legends Championship of The Americas or LTA.
-A merger between the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), League of Legends Japan League (LJL) and League of Legends Circuit Oceania (LCO) was also planned, later to be known as the League of Legends Championship Pacific or LCP.
+A merger between the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), League of Legends Japan League (LJL) and League of Legends Circuit Oceania (LCO) was also planned, later to be known as the League of Legends Championship Pacific (LCP).